jangrudo/ai-apocalypse/README.md

 Humans can do many different things at once.
 You can simultaneously drive a car, enjoy a song played by the radio and eat a burger, all while talking to a friend sitting nearby.
 However, you can only do all the four things at once provided that nothing interesting or unexpected ever happens with any of the first three of these activities.
-If a rabbit suddenly jumps out of the bush, or an important announcement is made on the radio, or if you happen to choke on your burger for whatever reason, you wouldn’t be able to understand what your friend is saying anymore.
+If you suddenly notice a rabbit jumping out of the bush at some distance ahead of you, or an important announcement is made on the radio, or if you happen to choke on your burger for whatever reason, you wouldn’t be able to understand what your friend is saying anymore.
 This happens because the first three of these activities are automatic.
 Unlike the conversation with the friend, neither driving, listening to music nor eating requires your conscious attention.
 And conscious attention (in humans at least) has this peculiar property that it can only be engaged into one single process at a time.

 This automatic processing is what I’m calling “intuition” here.
 We intuitively know how to drive the car (although this intuition might be of poor quality if we haven’t had